Pythm/ad-Lightwand/README.md

 There are several options to fine-tune how lights behave:

 #### **Dimming with `dimrate`**
 Use `dimrate` in automations to control how quickly brightness changes (e.g., `dimrate: 2` = 1 brightness unit per 2 minutes).
 The light will **dim from the last timed brightness** until the target brightness is met.

 #### **Adjust Brightness with `offset`**
 Use `offset` to dynamically increase or decrease brightness for dimmable lights when `motionlights` or `light_modes` are active.
-The offset is applied to the brightness defined in `light_data`.
+The offset is applied to the brightness defined in automations `light_data`.

 **Example**:
 ```yaml